kingledion/tokio-webserver/README.md

 ```

 To emulate a call to external HTTP resource, the name is generated from a random number generator.
 Therefore, it is not consistent from call to call.
 The price information is retrieved from a CouchDB instance and is consistent.

+If the item cannot be found, will return an http code `400` with error message.

+If either the name service is unavailable or any error other than not found is returned from the database, this function will return an http code `500`.

 ### PUT `/product/{product-id}`